Making the park

 ABOUT THE PROJECT

-Enhancements at Dr. Martin Luther King, Jr. Park (MLK Park) have been designed with community members representing a wide variety of backgrounds, ages, interests, and abilities.
-As the design continues to take shape, the project team is dedicated to creating a space for community connections between people and the natural environment, centered on the Black experience to inspire activism, acceptance, and social change in alignment with Dr. King’s mission, right here in Corvallis.
+Enhancements at Dr. Martin Luther King, Jr. Park have been designed with community members representing a wide variety of backgrounds, ages, interests, and abilities.
+The project team is dedicated to creating a space for community connections between people and the natural environment, centered on the Black experience to inspire activism, acceptance, and social change in alignment with Dr. King’s mission, right here in Corvallis.

 Making a park worthy of Dr. Martin Luther King Jr.’s Legacy

-Beginning with a master planning process in 2017, the community recognized that this 29-acre natural park was not living up to its potential, in its recreational amenities as well as its representation of the park’s namesake., Parks staff and consultants hosted community meetings to identify desired enhancements, which include improved pathways for accessibility, nature and water play opportunities for kids, an entry plaza in honor of Dr. King, a fenced dog park, repurposed central area for community gatherings, additional restrooms, and environmental restoration.
+Beginning with a master planning process in 2017, the community recognized that the park was not living up to its potential or the legacy of its namesake.
+Parks staff and consultants hosted community meetings to identify desired enhancements, which include improved pathways for accessibility, nature and water play opportunities for kids, an entry plaza in honor of Dr. King, a fenced dog park, repurposed central area for community gatherings, an additional restroom, and environmental restoration.

 Still, the Master Plan lacked the context needed to appropriately commemorate Dr. Martin Luther King, Jr., and other luminaries of color.
 To take the plan to the next level, in 2020, an Interpretive Design Committee was created and included prominent leaders of the Black, Latinx, and Native American communities in Corvallis.
 The product of that group was an Interpretative Plan that calls for an “un-sanitized” truth of Dr. King as a radical anti-racist who promoted justice and equity in the face of systemic oppression and violence.
 The committee identified areas of the park master plan that presented opportunities for artistic interpretation.